Quebec City Bucket List: Top Tourist Spots and Best Places to Visit in Quebec City

-Old Quebec, Vieux-Québec in French, is another historic neighborhood in the capital city, Quebec city.
+Old Quebec, Vieux-Québec in French, is another historic neighborhood in Quebec’s capital city.
 This site is filled with inspiring art galleries, museums, vibrant restaurants, and exquisite shops.

 Walk around the oldest neighborhood in Montreal and ride horse-drawn carriages in Quebec City.
-Indulge on the view, and get as many photos as you desire.
+Indulge in the view, and get as many photos as you desire.
 Quebec is your oyster!